-How to make a Xun
+How to make a Chinese Xun

 This tutorial assumes that you have a basic understanding of the physical process by which air reed instruments operate, the basics of clay work and the tuning of vessel flutes.
-If you do not, these topics are covered in my book, The Art Of Ocarina Making.
+If you do not, these topics are covered in my book, The Art of Ocarina Making.

 If you are just starting out and have no firing arrangements, don't worry.
 Xuns can be played in an unfired state.

-After it has been stored for a period of time the water content of clay looses its uniformity, which makes the clay difficult to work with.
+After it has been stored for a period of time the water content of clay loses its uniformity, which makes the clay difficult to work with.
 Fresh clay may also contain air pockets which can cause the work to explode when fired.
 You may avoid both of these problems by thoroughly wedging your clay before use.
 There are several methods to wedge clay including 'cut and slap', 'cylinder' and 'spiral'.
 The cylinder method is shown below.

 Start with a clay ball and place your hands above it.
 Force your hands together, down into the lump and away from your body.
 Roll the clay back onto its tail and repeat at least 20 times.
 Keep going until you no longer see air bubbles if you cut the lump in half with a wire.

 Hold the ball of clay in one hand and slap it with your free hand.
 As you do so, transfer the ball to this hand, rotating it slightly.
 Continue slapping the clay, passing it from one hand to the other, until it is balled up and has a smooth surface.

 Form the clay ball into an egg shape with your hands.
 You can refine the shape by smoothing it with a metal plate or kidney tool held at a shallow angle to the clay.

 Put the form to one side and let it go leather hard, it should be stiff and only move a little when pressed with a finger.
 Exactly how long this will take depends on the room temperature and humidity, the clays make up and thickness.
 It can take anywhere from a few hours to more than a day, so do keep an eye on it.